* This is the Professional Version. *

 Hypotension develops in severe cases.
 Hepatomegaly may be present, but jaundice is infrequent.
 Nausea and vomiting are common.
 Localized pneumonitis may occur.
 Untreated patients may develop pneumonia, tissue necrosis, and circulatory failure, sometimes with brain and heart damage.
 Cardiac arrest with sudden death occasionally occurs in fulminant cases.

 Starting antibiotics early significantly reduces mortality, from about 20 to 5%, and prevents most complications.
-If patients who have been in an endemic area have a tick bite but no clinical signs, antibiotics should not be given immediately.
+If patients who have been in an endemic area have a tick bite but no clinical symptoms or signs, antibiotics should not be given immediately.

 If fever, headache, and malaise occur with or without a rash, antibiotics should be started promptly.